oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 ### Objectives

 In this lab, you will:
-* Create a Travel Application using Structured Process
+* Create a Travel Application using a Structured Process
-* Design Web form for User Interface
+* Design a Web-Form based User Interface
-* Use Connector to integrate with external REST service
+* Use Connectors to integrate with external REST service
 *	Model a decision and formulate multiple conditions
 * Create roles
 * Use workspace to work on assigned Tasks

 ### Prerequisites
-You need a web address and sign-in credentials for OCI Process Automation.
+You will need access to a Process Automation instance.
 Note that it is useful to have multiple credentials for testing purposes.

-1. Enter the web address for Oracle Cloud Infrastructure Process Automation.
+1. Enter the web address for Process Automation.
 Ask your administrator if you don’t have it.

 2. Complete the User Name and Password fields, and click Sign In.